 These contrasting cultural expectations for women and men create sexual and reproductive health challenges for people of both genders.
 They contribute to a lack of communication between partners about sex, and result in women being hesitant to seek sexual and reproductive health services.
 When men attempt to establish their masculinity by having sex with many partners, they place themselves and their partners at increased risk of sexually transmitted infections, including HIV.

 Belize has the highest HIV prevalence in Central America.
 In Belize, HIV is spread primarily through heterosexual sex, and women make up almost half the cases of new HIV infections.
 In 2009, AIDS was the fourth leading cause of death in Belize.

 Furthermore, when women are not able to control the terms of their own sexual activity, they are more likely to have unplanned and unwanted pregnancies.
 According to the Belize Family Health Survey, one in four pregnancies in Belize is unplanned, and almost half of these unplanned pregnancies are unwanted.
 Meanwhile, over half of the women in Belize who are not using any form of contraceptives do not wish to become pregnant.

 By now it should be clear that women face substantial barriers to accessing sexual and reproductive health information and services in Belize.
 In Part Two of this series, you’ll hear some of the stories Belizean women shared with me about their experiences.

-Charis Davidson is a third year doctoral student in the department of Health Promotion, Education, and Behavior at the University of South Carolina.
+Charis Davidson is a doctoral student in the department of Health Promotion, Education, and Behavior at the University of South Carolina.
 She is passionate about gender equality, sexual health, and using qualitative research methods to help people tell their stories.